stelcodes/nuzzle/README.md

 Hiccup is a method for representing HTML using Clojure data-structures.
 It comes from the original [Hiccup library](https://github.com/weavejester/hiccup) written by [James Reeves](https://github.com/weavejester).
 Instead of using clunky raw HTML strings that are hard to modify like `"<section id="blog"><h1 class="big">Foo</h1></section>"`, we can use Clojure data types: `[:section {:id "blog"} [:h1 {:class "big"} "Foo"]]`.
 The basic idea is that all HTML tags are represented as vectors beginning with a keyword that defines the tag's name.
 After the keyword we can optionally include a map that holds the tag's attributes.
 We can nest elements by putting a vector inside of another vector. `nil` values are ignored.
 There is also a shorthand for writing `class` and `id` attributes: `[:section#blog [:h1.big "Foo"]]`.
 For more information about Hiccup, check out this [lightning tutorial](https://medium.com/makimo-tech-blog/hiccup-lightning-tutorial-6494e477f3a5).

 ### Creating a basic `:render-page` function
-All webpages are transformed into Hiccup by a single function supplied by the user in the `global-config` map under the key `:render-page`.
+All webpages are transformed into Hiccup by a single function supplied by the user in the `nuzzle-config` map under the key `:render-page`.
 This function takes a single argument (a webpage map) and returns a vector of Hiccup.

 All strings in the Hiccup are escaped, so if you want to add a string of raw HTML, use the `codes.stel.nuzzle.hiccup/raw` wrapper function like so: `(raw "<h1>Title</h1>")`.